nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 4.2.
 Module Manager

-As SOC Professors, you would be teaching at least one or more modules.
+As SoC Professors, you would be teaching at least one or more modules.
 In ProfNUS, you are able to add modules into our module list.
 We are able to save the module's name, unique module code, description and other module related information such as your teaching schedule for the module.